-If the house contains any specialist plant or controls, such as the so-called EcoVicarages, it will be under a maintenance contract placed by the Property Services Department.
+If the house contains any specialist plant or controls, such as 'EcoVicarages', it will be under a maintenance contract placed by the Property Services Department.
 This should be serviced and repaired under contract via the Property Services Department.

 d.
 Listed buildings and alterations